tidwall/summitdb/README.md

 -----------

 SummitDB supports hot-backing up a node.
-You can retreive and restore a snapshot of the database to a file using the [BACKUP](https://github.com/tidwall/summitdb/wiki/BACKUP) command.
+You can retrieve and restore a snapshot of the database to a file using the [BACKUP](https://github.com/tidwall/summitdb/wiki/BACKUP) command.

 ```
 > BACKUP